Who has Sir Keir Starmer picked to be in his Cabinet?

 Against the daunting backdrop of a sluggish economy and competing demands for public spending, Britain’s first ever female Chancellor will be responsible for sticking to Labour’s strict fiscal rules while implementing a series of tax hikes – hitting wealthy non-doms, oil and gas giants and private schools – to help fund its plans for improved public services.

-She described her appointment on Friday as “the honour of my life” and a sign for all women and girls that there should be “no limit to your ambitions.”
+She described her appointment to the role on Friday as “the honour of my life” and a sign for all women and girls that there should be “no limit to your ambitions.”

 – Yvette Cooper – Home Secretary